claire-hoffmann/ModernStats_Python_CH/episodes/06-loops.md

 1. Repeating Actions with Loops
 2. Making Choices with Conditional Logic

-## Python Beginner Course: Loops, Conditions, and GDP Growth Calculation
+## Loops, Conditions, and GDP Growth Calculation

 ### 1. Introduction
 In this tutorial, we will learn how to use loops and conditions in Python by analyzing GDP data.
 The goal is to calculate the year-over-year GDP growth rate for specific countries.